synfinatic/alpacascope/README.md

 appropriate for your hardware/OS.

 Note there are now CLI and GUI versions of AlpacaScope!
-Please download the version which works for you. :)
+Please download the version which works for you. :)  Please note that the GUI version requires an OpenGL video card/driver.

 ## Usage